 Intro / Purpose

-I thought it was a fantastic question which gave an opportunity to explain, so I wanted to share the response here (I did correct some typos and added some words herein) :
+I thought it was a good question that gives an opportunity to explain, so I wanted to share the response here (I did correct some typos and amended some words herein) :

 "libertarianprogressive might be "an oxymoron totally contradictory in terms" - a paradox - to some - or a spectrum -